horribleheffalump/MinimaxResearch/CMNFvsUT/Docs/MathNetExtensions.GeneratedXmlDoc.md

 ---
+## Type FiniteDiscreteDistribution

+ Random variable generator for a finite discrete distribution given by its probability measure

+---
 ## Type RandomOptimizer

  Random shoot optimizer: inputs of the objective function are randomly sampled and the best sample is chosen as optimal